Super League (Indonesia): Video Assistant Referee

 Video assistant referee (VAR) was introduced to Super League at the championship series in the 2023–24 season.
 The 2024–25 season saw the full usage of the VAR for the first time.

 Clubs

-Forty-two clubs have played in the top-flight Indonesian football competitions from the start of the modern era in 2008 as Indonesia Super League, up to and including the 2024–25 season.
+Forty-three clubs have played in the top-flight Indonesian football competitions from the start of the modern era in 2008 as Indonesia Super League, up to and including the 2025–26 season.

-2025–26 season
+2026–27 season

-The following 18 clubs will compete in the Super League during the 2025–26 season.
+The following 18 clubs will compete in the Super League during the 2026–27 season.